aswinsegu/apigeeselectivemigatetool/README.md

 Following are some prerequisites for Apigee Selective Migration Tool:

-1) Please make sure the environment this tool is gonna run in have [Node.js](https://nodejs.org/en/download/current/) v8.1.0 or above installed.
+1) Please make sure the environment in which this tool will run have [Node.js](https://nodejs.org/en/download/current/) v8.1.0 or above installed.

 2) If you plan to install this tool globally then please make sure that you have the permissions required to do so.